openshift-knative/docs/versions/v060/knative-serving-v060-OCP-41.md

 ------
 ## Installing the Knative Serving Operator

-1. Go to **Catalog > OperatorHub** in the Web Console.
+1. Go to **Catalog > OperatorHub** in the OpenShift Web Console.
 A list of operators for OpenShift, provided by Red Hat as well as a community of partners and open-source projects is provided.
 Click on the **Knative Serving Operator** tile.

 > **NOTE:** Use the **Filter by Keyword** box to facilitate the search of the Knative Serving operator in the catalog.